lethak/LTKDIFMU-userscript/doc/troubleshooting.md

 # Troubleshooting

-* Sometimes, chrome and firefox will disable tampermonkey or greasemonkey  for some reasons.
+* Sometimes, chrome and firefox will disable tampermonkey or my userscript manager for some reasons.
 * Please make sure they are installed and enabled before opening any issue here.

+## Mobile/Tablet
+* I have not managed to make the script work on mobile or tablet.
+If you have any clue on how to do it, please create a new issue detailing a solution or giving ideas.
+* An issue #44 exists to follow the current state of this topic.

 ## The script is active but some features are not working
 * Some features are only working with an account.
 This script must run with an account for all features to work best.